 The council maintains the right to sub-contract delivery of its lifeline service.

-A new key safe purchased from Forestcare has a one-year warranty.
+A new key safe brought from Forestcare has a one-year warranty.

-If the client purchases an electrical extension lead from Forestcare this is sold with a one-year warranty.
+If the client buys an electrical extension lead from Forestcare this is sold with a one-year warranty.